 The hospital and its workers’ compensation insurer sent the client to a physician who provided a statement that the client’s pain was unrelated to her work injury.
 Despite this physician’s opinion, our staff helped the injured nurse obtain a significant settlement of over $190,000.

 Healthcare worker injuries are on the rise as nurses and nursing assistants continue to be exposed to numerous risks every day, including:

 Nurses are often subjected to heavy lifting when they move patients manually, which puts them at high risk for back injuries, on a daily basis.
 In fact, nursing assistants are injured at work more than any other occupation, and registered nurses are in the top 5, according to the Department of Labor.

 Despite safety precautions, healthcare workers can develop illnesses from contagious patients through contact with their skin, inhaling germ-laden air particles, or even getting stuck by contaminated needles.

 Nurses often work long shifts on their feet for 12 hours or more without breaks.
 Over time, the stress of these shifts can cause pain, disability, and even arthritis to develop in joints throughout the body.

 During shifts, nurses may walk several miles during their rounds.
 This puts them at high risk of slipping on spills, leaks, or other liquids in the hallways and walkways of hospitals and doctors’ offices.

 At Fields Law Firm, we know how important nurses and healthcare workers are.
 The jobs of nurses and other healthcare workers are vital to protect the well-being of our friends and families, and that’s why we’re here to help.
-If you work in the healthcare industry and were hurt at work, contact us today.
+If you work in the healthcare industry and were hurt at work, contact our Minnesota workers’ compensation law firm today.